kongchen/swagger-maven-plugin/README.md

 - ```outputPath``` is the path of your output file.
 - If ```swaggerDirectory``` is configured, the plugin will also generate a Swagger resource listing suitable for feeding to swagger-ui.
 - ```withFormatSuffix``` indicates if you need Swagger's _.{format}_ suffix in API's path.
 Default: false
+- ```useOutputFlatStructure``` indicates whether output will be created in subdirs by path defined in @com.wordnik.swagger.annotations.Api#value (false), or the filename will be the path with replaced slashes to underscores (true).
+Default: true
+- ```mustacheFileRoot``` directory where mustache is looking for markdown.mustache

 You can specify several ```apiSources``` with different api versions and base paths.